vefunder/protocol-research-review/articles/Moneta/DCHF_report.md

 ### History & Context

-DeFi Franc (DCHF) is an overcollateralized stablecoin pegged to the Swiss franc, created on September 25, 2022 by [Moneta DAO Deployer](https://etherscan.io/address/0x7d7711efd844e5e204df29dc3e109d1af95a801c) ([source](https://etherscan.io/tx/0x7d6ba3055e572fffda740ee48482517061c98b7b04ec79ea08478280010070f1)).
-On January 25, 2023, a proposal to add the DCHF+3CRV pool to the Gauge Controller was made by Andrés Soltermann, founder of [Grizzly.Fi](https://blog.grizzly.fi/team-of-grizzly/) and current DCHF core team member ([source](https://www.linkedin.com/in/andr%C3%A9s-soltermann-379aa3174/?originalSubdomain=ch)).
+DeFi Franc (DCHF) is an overcollateralized stablecoin pegged to the Swiss franc, created on September 25, 2022 by [Moneta DAO Deployer](https://etherscan.io/tx/0x7d6ba3055e572fffda740ee48482517061c98b7b04ec79ea08478280010070f1).
+On January 25, 2023, a proposal to add the DCHF+3CRV pool to the Gauge Controller was made by Andrés Soltermann, founder of [Grizzly.Fi](https://blog.grizzly.fi/team-of-grizzly/) and current DCHF [core team member](https://www.linkedin.com/in/andr%C3%A9s-soltermann-379aa3174/?originalSubdomain=ch).
 Grizzly.Fi is a liquidity mining aggregator with presence on [Binance Smart Chain](https://defillama.com/yields?project=grizzlyfi) and on [Ethereum](https://app.grizzly.fi/).

 DCHF initially launched with governance controlled solely by the Moneta team.
 The native MON token was used only for distributing protocol fees to stakers, and for a liquidity mining scheme.
 DCHF transitioned into a DAO governance model with the [launch of Moneta DAO](https://commonwealth.im/moneta/discussion/9887-hello-world) on February 5, 2023.
 MON token holders govern the DeFi franc protocol through a dual-governance structure and have proposed initiatives such as a liquidity strategy, expanded signers on the Moneta DAO multi-sig, and a community grants program.